tianysun/tianysun.github.io/honorawards.md

 * Vice president Candidate of Tau Sigma National Honor Society Uni. of Minnesota - Twin Cities Chapter in Fall 2020.

-* Membership of Tau Sigma National Honor Society Uni. of Minnesota - Twin Cities Chapter from Spring 2019 to Present.
+* Membership of Tau Sigma National Honor Society Uni. of Minnesota - Twin Cities Chapter from Spring 2019 to Present. [📄]()

 * 2nd Place in National Collegiate DanceSport Championships, Amateur Collegiate Championship International Latin Dance J/C/R in Chicago in Spring 2019.

 * 2nd Place in Dance Fest, Cody Arndston Amateur Silver International Latin S/C/R in Minneapolis in Spring 2019.

-* The Best Planning Award for Farewell Party at the Central Uni. of Finance and Econ. on June 8th, 2017. [📄]()
+* The Best Planning Award for Farewell Party at the Central Uni. of Finance and Econ. on June 8th, 2017. [📄](assets/img/Best Planning Award.jpg)

 * Vice President of the Central Uni. of Finance and Econ.
 Students Union from Fall 2016 to Spring 2018.